Frequently Asked Questions

 In lessons and at home.
 The Chromebooks will enable students to enhance their learning within the classroom but should also allow them to extend their learning outside of the classroom too.
 Students will be able to use their Chromebooks at break and lunch in the library or the Sixth Form study area.

 Year 12 or 13 students will have 10 lessons a week of Independent Study.
 We currently have 75 computers in the Sixth Form study area with 550 students in the Sixth Form.
-The introduction of Chromebooks will provide students with constant access to the resources they require to fully utilise their Independent Study sessions.
+The introduction of Chromebooks provides students with constant access to the resources they require to fully utilise their Independent Study sessions.

 My child already has a similar device therefore can they use that instead?

 If students already have a Chromebook, they are welcome to use that instead.
 The device will, however, need to be restricted in the same way a device purchased via Glyn School would be.
 This is to ensure we can monitor that students are using the device appropriately and their online safety is not compromised.
 The device will be filtered using the schools internet filtering system to ensure the students are only accessing appropriate material.
 The Chrome management license is a perpetual license and will therefore last the lifetime of the device.
 This license enables the school to pre-configure all devices and deploy useful apps and extensions to all devices.
-There will be a charge of £34 to enrol, manage and filter the device on the Glyn School network.

 Unfortunately, all other devices will not be allowed.
 Other devices may not be fully compatible with the Google Apps and add-ons that we will be using for learning and teaching, may not have sufficient battery life for a day`s usage, boot up within eight seconds and may cost considerably more.
 In addition to this, Freedom Tech will not be able to support or fix multiple types of devices, nor can our teachers be expected to understand the different problems that they will present in the classroom.
 For example, if a student is struggling to connect to the Wi Fi during a lesson, there will be issues trying to find the settings for that particular device and the different routes associated with that device’s operating system.